Use with AI agents

 print("step", first_fail.index, "failed:", first_fail.error)

-# Probe the page that step ran on, find a closest match by name.
+# Scan the page that step ran on, find a closest match by name.

 page = post_probe(deployed_url)